Ahmad Ghasemi

 I currently mentor PhD and undergraduate researchers and regularly collaborate across ML systems and wireless/autonomy.

-I welcome collaborations in foundations of machine learning, learning under dependence, graph learning, generative modeling theory, and efficient inference for large models.
+I welcome collaborations in graph algorithms, theoretical machine learning, graph learning, learning under dependence, and structure-aware complexity.

 news